toidiu/toidiu.github.io/content/resume_detail/ihr_fastly_cache_migration.md

 lp = ["highest standard", "earn trust"]
 +++

-highest standard
-  rather than fix the symptom at hand fix the core issue earn trust outages mean lower oncall morale rolling out the changes in % meant gaining the trust of the team
+highest standard: rather than fix the symptom at hand fix the core issue

+earn trust: outages mean lower oncall morale. rolling out the changes in % meant gaining the trust of the team

-customer obsession
-  also bad for customers
+customer obsession: also bad for customers
-reduce risk
-  rolling in % meant detecting issues early

 #### S
 Realized that our recs were being incorrectly cached.
 The reason for this was